coders4help/volunteer_planner/README.md

 # volunteer_planner
 This repro hosts the code for volunteer-planner.org.
 A platform to schedule shifts of volunteers.

+## Please do pull request against the development branch.
+If you have questions concerning our workflow please look here https://github.com/volunteer-planner/volunteer_planner/wiki/DevelopmentRules

 ## Setup (Ubuntu 14.04)